 We develop methods to compute binding affinities between protein molecules.
 Combining this ability with a fast Fourier transform-based search algorithm, we develop computational methods for predicting protein-complex structures.
-We take a multiple-stage approach, i.e., we develop an initial stage algorithm ZDOCK to perform an exhaustive search in the translational and rotational space, and subsequent refinement algorithms such as ZRANK for structure refinement and reranking.
-We participate in the community-wide blind test of protein docking algorithms CAPRI.
+We take a multiple-stage approach, i.e., we have developed an initial-stage algorithm ZDOCK to perform an exhaustive search in the translational and rotational space, and refinement algorithms for structure refinement and reranking.
+We design T cell receptors with enhanced binding affinity or altered binding specificity

 We develop computational methods to understand the biogenesis and regulatory mechanisms of small silencing RNAs (microRNAs or miRNAs, small silencing RNAs or siRNAs, and PIWI-interacting RNAs or piRNAs).
-We build computational pipelines to analyze high-throughput sequencing data of small silencing RNAs.
-We map tens of millions of sequence reads to the genome, quantify their length and nucleotide properties, genomic localization, relative abundance in different cell types and/or genotypes, evolutionary conservation, and discover any other features that can uncover the biogenesis and target recognition of the small silencing RNAs.
+We build computational pipelines to analyze diverse high-throughput sequencing data (RNA-seq, DNA-seq, small RNA-seq, ChIP-seq of transcription factors and histone modifications) upon perturbing small silencing RNA pathways.

 Zlab stands for "Zhiping's Lab", a nickname dubbed by the first PhD student in the lab and stuck ever since.
 We develop computational methods and use them to study biological problems.
 Trying very hard not to be interested in everything, we work on regulatory proteins and their interactions, such as transcription factors and their target DNAs, RNA binding proteins and their target RNAs, small silencing RNAs and their target RNAs, and protein-protein interactions.
 Zlab has three main projects.

 UMass Medical School collaborating on first trials of metformin for tuberculosis